Deploy Your Own Game to MoltStation

 1. Fork-based path:

-• Fork a reference runtime repo (for example MoltStation-ShellRunners).
+• Fork a reference runtime repo (for example MoltStation-ShellRunners or MS-FlappyBots).

 • Replace contracts, API URLs, and branding with your game setup.